Nekomimi-YT/Schnacker/README.md

 * Firebase Firestore - Cloud Storage and NoSQL Database

 ## Key Features:
-* A page where users can enter their name and choose a background color for the chat screen before joining the chat.
+* A landing page where users can enter their name and choose a background color for the chat screen before joining the chat.
-* A page displaying the conversation, as well as an input field and submit button.
+* A main chat page displaying messages, the input field and submit button.
-* The chat must provide users with two additional communication features: sending images and location data.
+* The chat provides users additional communication features: taking and sending images and sending location data.
 * Data gets stored online and offline.
-* Add an app shortcut to the home screen.
-* Easily view data about upcoming events.
+* The app provides accessibility features so those with visual impairments can understand and use the app.

 ## User Stories and Scenario Tests
 * As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.